martinstanek/edgemq/src/EdgeMq.Client/nuget.readme.md

-## The EdgeMQ Client
+## The EdgeMq.Client

-*... simple native .NET client for the EdgeMQ queue server*
+*... a simple native .NET client for the lightweight EdgeMq queue server*

 For more info, examples and source please visit: https://github.com/martinstanek/edgemq